YARC-Official/OpenSource/README.md

 Names **should not** use trailing or leading underscores (`_`) to solve ID conflicts.
 That is misleading, and can cause confusion.
 For example, if a discography project of band named "Grave Hunter" wanted to use `gh`, but chose to use `gh_` or `_gh` as their ID since `gh` was taken, that is bad.
 Use `gravehunter` or `grave_hunter` instead.

 Charters **should always** use their full name as their ID, and only their name in the display name.
 For example, I should not be using "Elite's Songs" and `elites_songs`, but rather "EliteAsian" and `eliteasian`.

+# 🌐 Webviewer

+OpenSource has a webviewer which shows all of the icons, sources, names, etc. In order to access the live webview, [click here](https://yarc-official.github.io/OpenSource/ignore/webviewer).
+If you want to open the webviewer that includes your custom icon, you must start a local web server.
+Just opening the `index.html` in your browser will not work.

 # 🛡️ License